Dash-OS/tcl-modules/bpacket/README.md

 > Documentation is a work in progress

-`[bpacket]` was built to provide a compact binary wire protocol.
+`[bpacket]` is a package that makes encoding & decoding compact binary packets to transmit your data on the wire or other bandwidth-sensitive situations.
 It attempts to pack information as tightly as possible for transmission in many-to-many communication protocols like [tcl-cluster](https://github.com/Dash-OS/tcl-cluster).

 ## Binary Template

 Before we can encode/decode packets that `bpacket` will create for us, we need to provide it with a template which it will use.
 This allows us to optimize and customize our packets to our specific use-case.

-> **Note:** As of writing this readme, asterix (required) values is not enforced by the package.
-For now they will simply be ignored, however we do plan to add such enforcement in future version(s).

-bpacket supports various value types.
-The template allows us to define how we will provide each value and how they will be formed.
-At this time all values are completely optional.
+A template maps the structure of our data that we want to transmit.
+Each field that might be present.

-> **Tip:** Values can be encoded/decoded in any order
+> **Tip:** Values may be encoded/decoded in any order

 |  Type  |  Description  |
 | :----------: |:----------- |